-JAYDEN RESOURCES INC. INTERIM MANAGEMENT DISCUSSION & ANALYSIS - QUARTERLY HIGHLIGHTS FOR THE THREE MONTHS ENDED MARCH 31, 2024
+JAYDEN RESOURCES INC. INTERIM MANAGEMENT DISCUSSION & ANALYSIS - QUARTERLY HIGHLIGHTS FOR THE THREE MONTHS ENDED MARCH 31, 2025

-This interim Management Discussion and Analysis - Quarterly Highlights ("Interim MD&A") has been prepared as of May 30, 2024.
-This interim MD&A updates disclosure previously provided in our Annual MD&A, up to the date of this Interim MD&A, and should be read in conjunction with our unaudited interim condensed consolidated financial statements for the three months ended March 31, 2024 and 2023 (our "Interim Financial Statements"), our audited Financial Statements for the year ended December 31, 2023 (our "Audited Financial Statements") and our Annual MD&A for the year ended December 31, 2023 (our "Annual MD&A").
+This interim Management Discussion and Analysis - Quarterly Highlights ("Interim MD&A") has been prepared as of May 30, 2025.
+This interim MD&A updates disclosure previously provided in our Annual MD&A, up to the date of this Interim MD&A, and should be read in conjunction with our unaudited interim condensed consolidated financial statements for the three months ended March 31, 2025 and 2024 (our "Interim Financial Statements"), our audited Financial Statements for the year ended December 31, 2024 (our "Audited Financial Statements") and our Annual MD&A for the year ended December 31, 2024 (our "Annual MD&A").

-Our Interim Financial Statements have been prepared by management in accordance with International Financial Reporting Standards ("IFRS") and all amounts are expressed in Canadian dollars unless otherwise noted.
+Our Interim Financial Statements have been prepared by management using accounting policies consistent with IFRS® Accounting Standards as issued by the International Accounting Standards Boards ("IASB") and interpretations of the IFRS interpretations Committee.

+All monetary amounts are expressed in Canadian dollars unless otherwise noted.
 Our accounting policies are described in note 3 of our Audited Financial Statements.
 Additional information relating to the Company is available on SEDAR at www.sedar.com.